azirbel/website/hugo/content/hello-world.md

 I'm trying to prepare myself mentally, but I think I'll still find it hard to write to an audience of just-over-zero people.

-If you liked, or didn't like, or had any thoughts whatsoever about something I wrote - I'd love to hear it.
-Even if it's a chat message or one-line email.
+If you liked, or didn't like, or had any thoughts whatsoever about something I wrote — I'd love to hear it.
+Even if it's a chat or one-line email.
 My email address is [alexzirbel@gmail.com](mailto:alexzirbel@gmail.com).
-If you liked what I wrote, then I'm also on twitter as [@alexzirbel](https://twitter.com/alexzirbel).
+Or if you're on twitter and aren't a jerk, I'm over there too as [@alexzirbel](https://twitter.com/alexzirbel).